stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The code for this section can be found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/05-token-management>`_.

 The Java SDK supports `oauth2 <http://oauth.net/2/>`_ workflows for obtaining and interacting with access tokens and refresh tokens.
-The Token
-Management feature is included "out of the box" and is used via the `/oauth/token` path.
+The Token Management feature is included "out of the box" and is used via the `/oauth/token` endpoint.

 The Token Management feature is supported all through the Java SDK stack, including Servlet, Spring, Spring Boot and Spring Security (with and without WebMVC).